dutchmims/Ladybugs/README.md

 * As the website owner
 1. I want to gain as many views as possible.
-2. I want to gain as many customers (members) as possible.
+2. I want to gain as many players as possible.
-3. I want to provide as much informative information as possible to gain peoples interest in our service.
+3. I want to users to enjoy the game and recommend it to others.
 4. I want to give members something back when they introduce a friend.

 ### User Goals